This article was updated on September 12, 2020, in light of the U.S. Department of Labor’s (DOL) revised rules implementing the FFCRA.

 - A27.
 The penalties for failure to adhere to the provisions of the amendment are the same as those under the FMLA.
 Both companies and individuals can be sued by private individuals affected or by the DOL.
 However, the FFCRA includes a provision (section 3104) that states that an employer that does not meet the normal covered employer test under the FMLA (i.e., an employer that does not have 50 or more employees within 20 or more workweeks during this calendar year or last calendar year), is not subject to private civil actions by employees.
 However, these employers would be subject to private civil actions under the jurisdiction of the DOL, which could bring an enforcement action for violations.

 A28.
 Yes.
 The DOL has stated in its Q&As that an employee may be eligible for leave under the FFCRA to care for a child if, for example, the employee determines that he or she has not “been able to care effectively for the children while teleworking” or to allow a spouse to work or telework.

 Employers may “ask the employee to note any changed circumstances . . . as part of explaining why the employee is unable to work.”
 This is arguably required to substantiate the leave, because leave under the FFCRA is not available if the employee is able to telework.
 However, the DOL notes that employers should exercise caution in making such inquiries to avoid denying leave inappropriately, which could give rise to a claim of interference with the employee’s rights.

 The IRS guidance regarding tax credits under the FFCRA requires employers to maintain a statement from the employee identifying “the name of the school that has closed or place of care that is unavailable.”
-So, to substantiate the claim for a tax credit, if an employer knows that the school year has ended and has employees who are on leave due to the school closure, it may want to ask the employee to complete a new request form to identify the provider that is unavailable for the summer.
+So, to substantiate the claim for a tax credit, if an employer knows that a summer program has ended or a school or child care provider has reopened, it may want to ask the employee to complete a new request form to identify the provider that is unavailable for the school year.